qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson4.md

 of your system and is a record of every command you have issued in a particular shell.
 If you are using the `bash` shell this file is called `.bash_history`.

 The history file maintained by this tutor is called `.tutor_history` and resides in the folder you started this program in.

 `ls -a` should display it and to view its contents in the shell you can use the `cat` command like `cat .tutor_history`.

 Try this out!
+Type the command `cat .tutor_history` and hit Enter.

 > !cat .tutor_history